TaylanUB/scheme-bytestructures/README.md

       (bs:pointer (delay (bs:struct `((head ,uint8)
                                       (tail ,linked-uint8-list))))))

-The symbol `*` can be used as an index to dereference through the pointer.
-(Implicitly quoted when used in the macro API.)
+The symbol `*` can be used as an index to dereference the pointer.
+(It's implicitly quoted when used in the macro API.)
+An array of bytes as large as the size of the content descriptor, starting from the memory address of the pointer, are reified into a bytevector object, and bundled with the content descriptor, to yield a new bytestructure object.

     ;; linked_uint8_list_t u8list;
     (define u8list (bytestructure linked-uint8-list))